BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 <hr/>

 <p>
-The trick was renting it in the winter, when the price was much lower.
+The trick was renting the condo in the winter, which brought the price way down.
 Most people don't go to the beach in cold New England winters.
 </p>

 <p>
-I went for walks — usually at night — from the condo building, through the parking lot, out to Ocean Boulevard, and then along the seawall above the beach.
+I went for walks — usually at night — from the condo building, through the parking lot, to Ocean Boulevard, and then along the sidewalk by seawall above the beach.
-This shows the seawall:
+This shows the seawall, sidewalk, and ocean:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/Hampton-sidewalk-and-seawall.jpg" />
 </div>

-Waves rolled in from the horizon, breaking when they hit the sand.
-Each crashed with a muted hiss.
+Waves rolled in from the horizon, each breaking with a muted hiss when it hit the sand.
 </p>

 <p>
-Hampton was quiet at night.
-Not many people on the sidewalk along the seawall.
-A big sky over the ocean, rythmic crashing of the waves.
+The town was quiet at night.
+Not many people on the sidewalk.
+A big sky over the ocean.
+The rhythmic crashing of the waves.
 </p>

 <hr/>

 <p>
-I also stayed in a different condo on Ocean Boulevard, just down the road, this time with a direct oceanfront view.
+I also spent time in a different condo on Ocean Boulevard, just down the road.
+That one had a direct oceanfront view.
-The condo had a sliding glass window that opened to a balcony looking out over the ocean:
+It had a sliding glass window with a balcony overlooking the sea:
 <div align="center">
   <img style="height: 75%; width: 100%;" src="https://bradleyculley.github.io/images/oceanfront-condo-balcony.jpg" />
 </div>